hatRiot/clusterd/README.md

     - Versions 3.x - 4.x
     - Currently supported deployers:
         + Task scheduler for 3.x and 4.x
+        + Log injection for 3.x and 4.x
+        + Thumbnail pre-auth RCE for 3.x and 4.x (up to 4.2.1)
     - Fetch host OS information
     - Pre-auth Password retrieval for 3.x - 4.2.1